|

 An open

-vented cylinder or one designed as such is (or should be)
+vented cylinder (or one designed as such) is (or should be)

 configured in such a way that pressure can build up within.

-case of a combination cylinder positioned on top. |
+case of a combination cylinder is a compartment on top of the

 Unvented cylinder: